jefgodesky/ruinsandrevolutions-api/roles/README.md

 tables that she has authored, even if she does not have `table:author:read`.
 This is  only meaningful for users who do not have `table:read`.

+### `table:author:update`

+With this, a user has permission to make changes to any table that she is an author of.
+Note that a user who has `table:update` can also make changes to tables that she has authored, even if she does not have `table:author:update`.
+This is  only meaningful for users who do not have `table:update`.

 ## Users